 - ... you choose!

 Interested in applying?
-Click here.
+Click on the appropriate internship application.